holo-q/thauten/README.md

 **Thauten** /θɔːˈtiːn/ – *"That which folds and unfolds thought within itself."*

-An experimental reinforcement learning project testing the Semiodynamics Framework through the evolution of reasoner models using GRPO and Prime Intellect's [Verifiers](https://github.com/willccbb/verifiers) library.
+Blue-sky research into novel applications of reinforcement learning in LLM as universal function approximators.
+Center to thauthen is the goal to prove the semiodynamics hypothesisk through the evolution of reasoner models using the [Errloom](https://github.com/holo-q/errloom) library for reinforcement learning reunited with context/prompt engineering.
+The primary objective is to develop methodologies to train open-source super-intelligence models.

 ## Capability Objectives